An Evaluation of Large Language Models for Detection of Malicious Python Packages

-We construct two datasets to perform Tasks 1 and 2.
-Task 1 requires a mixed corpus of benign and malicious packages to evaluate the models' ability to distinguish between them.
-Task 2 requires a malicious dataset with statement-level annotations to assess the validity of the models' reasoning.
-The PyPI ecosystem hosts 717,280 packages~\cite{pypistats}, while \verb|pypi_malregistry| records over 10,000 malicious packages.
-Based on the data, we estimate a real-world benign-to-malicious package ratio of approximately 73:1.
-Since experimenting with the exact real-world ratio is resource-intensive, we maintain a 10:1 benign-to-malicious ratio following the methodology established in \cite{qing2024rapier}.
-The distribution remains computationally feasible while ensuring that benign packages outnumber malicious ones to reflect a skewed ecosystem.
+We collect malicious and benign packages to carry out two tasks.
+Task-1 requires both malicious and benign packages whereas Task-2 requires only malicious packages.
+With 717,280 total packages in PyPI \cite{pypistats} and over 10,000 recorded malicious packages in \textit{pypi\_malregistry} (last accessed June 24, 2026), we estimate the ecosystem's benign-to-malicious ratio to be $\approx 73:1$ Since experimenting with such a ratio is resource-intensive, we maintain a 10:1 benign-to-malicious package ratio for Task-1 following the methodology established in~\cite{qing2024rapier}.
+The resulting ratio remains computationally feasible while ensuring that benign packages outnumber malicious packages to reflect a skewed ecosystem.

-\textbf{Malicious Package Dataset.} We require a dataset that provides statement-level annotations for malicious indicators in malicious Python packages, where the dataset contains labels for specific lines of code rather than just a single label for the entire package, pinpointing the exact location where malicious behavior (such as data exfiltration, payload dropping) is triggered.
-To the best of our knowledge, only one study has constructed such a dataset \cite{ryan2025unveiling_p25}.
-The dataset contains 370 malicious packages, 2,962 indicators, and 396 individual files, and is annotated with a taxonomy of 47 malicious indicators organized into 7 high-level categories (see Appendix A). \textbf{Benign Package Dataset.} We initially collect 9,127 benign packages from the dataset provided by the MalGuard study \cite{gao2025malguard_p06}.
-We analyze the dataset and found a heavy-tailed distribution, with a mean of 134,148 lines of code (LOC) but a median of only 288.
-Malicious packages are typically small, as in our malicious dataset, the median LOC is 36.
-To align with the size of the malicious dataset and maintain compatibility with LLMs' context windows, we filtered packages with a minimum of 20 LOC, rank them in ascending order, and chose the top 3,700 packages.
-In this way, the highest LOC we observe is 260.
+\textit{Malicious Package Collection: } For Task 2, we require malicious Python packages with statement-level labels instead of a single label for the entire package.
+Statement-level labels pinpoint the exact \gls{loc} where malicious behavior is present.
+To the best of our knowledge, only one study has constructed such a dataset with statement-level labels~\cite{ryan2025unveiling_p25}.
+The dataset contains \textbf{370 malicious packages} (a package comprises one or more files).
+The packages have a total of 385 files and 2,962 statement-level labels annotated with a taxonomy of 47 indicators.
+For Task 1, we do not require the statement-level labels, single label for the entire package is sufficient.
+We collect all the malicious packages of this dataset.

+\textit{Benign Package Collection: } For Task 1, we require benign packages.
+We initially collect 9,127 benign packages from the dataset provided by the \textit{MalGuard} study \cite{gao2025malguard_p06}.
+We analyze the dataset and find a heavy-tailed distribution, with a mean of 134,148 \gls{loc} but a median of only 288.
+Malicious packages are usually small, as in our malicious packages, the median \gls{loc} is 36.
+To align with the size of the malicious packages and maintain compatibility with \glspl{llm}' context windows, we filter the benign packages with a minimum of 20 \gls{loc}.
+Then we rank the resulting packages by \gls{loc} in ascending order, and choose the top \textbf{3,700 benign packages}.
+In the resulting packages, the highest \gls{loc} we observe is 260.